dejanitra/GAFF-Parameters/README.md

 # General AMBER Force Field (GAFF) Parameters
-This repository contains General AMBER Force Field (GAFF) charge parameters for organic compounds along with their structures.
+This repository contains GAFF charge and structural parameters (*.lib and *.frcmod) for organic compounds, along with their structures in PDB format.

 The general steps of parameterization conducted are as follows: